KevinBdev/KevinBdev/README.md

-# Hi :wave: :relaxed:
+# Hi :wave: :relaxed: <br/>
 ### I'm
-developer with experience working on various projects with wide variety of programming languages.
+developer with experience working on various projects (from mobile developments to web development) with wide variety of programming languages.
+Working as freelancer on UpWork.

 ## Techonologies & Skills <br/>
 * Software development